 Parameters Description Stream 1 Refers to the video stream 1.
 Stream 2 Refers to the video stream 2.
-Audio Refers to the audio stream.
-Appears only if the camera model supports audio input/output.
+Stream 3 Refers to the video stream 3.
+Refers to the audio stream.
+Audio Appears only if the camera model supports audio input/output.
 By Request When checked, the video or audio stream will be streamed only to a particular receiver when that receiver sends a request or in the case of the Network Video Recorder (NVR), select to view or record the stream.
 If unchecked, the video or audio stream will constantly be streamed to the network whether there are devices viewing the video or not.
 To save on network bandwidth, it is recommended to check this function.
 Multicast IP Set the multicast IP of the corresponding stream.
 Network Port Enter the assigned port for the corresponding stream.
 Multicast TTL Enter the multicast TTL (time-to-live) of the corresponding stream.
 This value determines the time span (in seconds) when the packet is retained in the network.
 When the time expires and no request is received, the packet is then discarded.